 Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 5.R.3.1, 5.R.3.2, 5.R.3.3, 5.V.1.2, 5.V.1.3 Indicator Below Expectations At/Near Expectations Above Expectations What These Results Mean For example, your learner may be able to: Explain how figurative language adds to the meaning of the text(s).
 Use some details to provide a simple summary of a text.
 Compare and contrast simple primary (firsthand) and/or secondary (secondhand) sources related to the same topic.
-Use word parts, such as affixes (prefixes and suffixes) and common Greek and Latin root words, to determine the meaning of a multiple-meaning word or an unfamiliar word.
+Use word parts, such as affixes (prefixes and suffixes) and common Greek and Latin root words, to determine the meaning of a multiplemeaning word or an unfamiliar word.
 Use a simple strategy, such as context clues or background knowledge, to determine an unknown word or phrase.
 For example, your learner may be able to: Explain how figurative language adds to the meaning of the text(s).
 Summarize a story or an informational text to include important relevant details such as the central idea, theme, or storyline.
 Compare and contrast information from primary (firsthand) and/or secondary (secondhand) sources related to the same topic.
-Apply word parts, such as affixes (prefixes and suffixes) and common Greek and Latin root words, and recognize the connection between affixes and parts of speech to determine the meaning of a multiple-meaning word or an unfamiliar word.
+Apply word parts, such as affixes (prefixes and suffixes) and common Greek and Latin root words, and recognize the connection between affixes and parts of speech to determine the meaning of a multiplemeaning word or an unfamiliar word.
 Use a variety of strategies, such as context clues and the use of synonyms and antonyms, to determine the meaning of an unknown word or phrase.
 For example, your learner may be able to consistently: Analyze how figurative language adds to implied meaning of the text(s).
 Summarize a story or an informational text to include complex or implied details (such as the plot and/or theme for a literary text or the central idea and/or relevant details for an informational text) to enhance understanding.
 Compare and contrast information from primary (firsthand) and/or secondary (secondhand) sources and explain how the sources support the same topic.
-Apply knowledge of word parts, such as affixes (prefixes and suffixes) and common Greek and Latin root words, recognize the connection between affixes and parts of speech, and use multiple strategies to determine the meaning of complex and unfamiliar words and phrases.
-Next Steps (Ask follow-up questions such as How do you know?
-Where did you find it?, etc.) Read a variety of texts with your learner.
-For example, have your learner: Talk about how figurative language adds to the meaning of a text.
-Talk about which types of details should be included in a summary of the text.
-Talk about the similarities and differences between two primary (firsthand) and/or secondary Read a variety of texts with your learner.
-For example, have your learner: Explain how figurative language helps the reader understand the text(s).
-Use details to provide a summary of the text that includes the plot and/or theme (literary text) or central idea and/or relevant details (informational text).
-Explain similarities and differences between two primary (firsthand) and Ask your learner to read a variety of texts.
-For example, have your learner: Analyze how using multiple instances of figurative language contributes to the meaning of complex text(s).
-Explain how concise and specific details support the theme and/or central idea to enhance the understanding of the text.
-Explain how the similarities and differences between two primary
+Apply knowledge of word parts, such as affixes (prefixes and suffixes) and common Greek and Latin root words, recognize the connection between affixes and parts of speech.
+Use multiple strategies to determine the meaning of complex and unfamiliar words and phrases.
+Next Steps Read a variety of texts with your learner.
+For example, have your learner: Read a variety of texts with your learner.
+For example, have your learner: Ask your learner to read a variety of texts.
+For example, have your learner: (Ask follow-up Talk about how figurative language • Explain how figurative language helps Analyze how using multiple instances questions such as adds to the meaning of a text. the reader understand the text(s). of figurative language contributes to How do you Talk about which types of details Use details to provide a summary of the meaning of complex text(s). know?
+Where did should be included in a summary of the text that includes the plot and/or Explain how concise and specific you find it?, etc.) the text. theme (literary text) or central idea details support the theme and/or Talk about the similarities and and/or relevant details (informational central idea to enhance the isclaimer: This docume ent is informational and is not for instructional purposes.
+Il that a student is expected to learn in this grade.